How to connect and sync Bryntum Scheduler to Microsoft Teams

 }

-The team ID can be found in the link after groupid= and the first &.
+The team ID can be found in the link URL groupid parameter.

 Adding Microsoft Teams shifts to Bryntum Scheduler

-Let’s add the Microsoft 365 sign-in link and import the Microsoft Authentication Library and Microsoft Graph SDK.
+Let’s add the Microsoft 365 sign-in link to the page.
 In the index.html file, replace the child elements of the <body> HTML element with the following elements:

 <main id="main-container" role="main" class="container">